 Sergio's place of employment had not conducted any bird flu-related worker health and safety trainings meant to mitigate viral spread among humans.
 However, an estimated two hundred sick cows had died, many of whom he continued to milk and toss their production until they died.
 For the cows, supervisors brought medicine, bags of "minerals" [saline], and began forcehydrating, injecting them with blended garlic, and separating the animals.
-Carcasses were loaded onto trucks and removed from the property.
+Workers loaded carcasses onto trucks to remove them from the property.
 Sergio was tasked with testing the milk of the sick cows, increasing his possible exposure.

 Overall, Sergio did not feel protected against bird flu, and said, "I am afraid that it could be dangerous, because someone told me that a man died who worked in a dairy farm in Tulare due to the bird flu."